opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_node_pool_v3.md

 ## Timeouts

 This resource provides the following timeouts configuration options:
-  - `create` - Default is 20 minutes.
+  - `create` - Default is 30 minutes.
+  - `update` - Default is 30 minutes.
-  - `delete` - Default is 20 minutes.
+  - `delete` - Default is 30 minutes.